mastermind79832/Minesweeper-Using-SFML/README.md

 # Minesweeper-Using-SFML
 This is a game created with C++ using SFML library.
-In this game you have to reaveal all the tiles that are not a bomb.
-You die if you reveal a tile with bomb.
+In this game, you have to reveal all the tiles that are not a bomb.
+You die if you reveal a tile with a bomb.

 # Features
 - Uses mouse input as controls